friendly-bits/geoblocker-bash/DETAILS.md

 **The -cronsetup script** manages all the cron-related logic in one place.
 Called by the -manage script.
 Cron jobs are created based on the settings stored in the config file.

 **The -backup script**: Creates a backup of the current iptables state, current geoblocking config and geoblocker-associated ipsets, or restores them from backup.
-By default (if you didn't run the installation with the '-o' option), backup will be created before every action you apply to the firewall and before automatic list updates are applied.
+By default (if you didn't run the installation with the '-o' option), backup will be created before every action you apply to the firewall and also before automatic list updates are applied.
 Normally backups should not take much space, maybe a few megabytes if you have many ip lists.
 The -backup script also compresses them, so they take even less space. (and automatically extracts when restoring)

 ```geoblocker-bash-backup create-backup``` : Creates a backup of the current iptables state, geoblocking config and geoblocker-associated ipsets.